Porzingis scores 41, Wizards beat Wolves after Towns hurt - WHIZ News

 Towns grabbed at his leg and went down near midcourt.
 He was helped off without putting weight on the leg, and the team announced that he had a right calf strain.

-Porzingis made all six of his 3-pointers in the first half.
+All six of Porzingis’ 3-pointers came in the first half.
 Washington shot 57% from the field for the game.

+The Wizards led 77-58 at halftime, and Porzingis was well on his way to surpassing his previous career high of 40 points.

+“I have to admit, I feel good,” Porzingis said.
+“I thought that I was not going to get it because we were going to blow them out by 30 and then not maybe play the fourth.
+I was thinking about that scenario.”

 Kyle Kuzma scored 23 points for the Wizards and Bradley Beal added 22.

-Note: This version has been corrected to delete a reference to Washington’s biggest lead being 27 points.